BRONZE FINDS PAGE

 A hammered Charles I Rose Farthing from about 1630.

 A Charles II Farthing dating to the 1670s.
-I have found many of these, all them with heavy corrosion.
+I have found many of these, all of them with heavy corrosion.

 A George I Farthing dated 1720.